-Note: Analysis as at 31 December 2022.
-Total Fund excluding LDI analysis is provided by the Fund's Investment Consultant, Redington Ltd ("Redington").
+Note: Analysis as at 31 December 2023.
+Total Fund excluding LDI analysis is provided by the Fund's investment consultant, Redington Ltd ("Redington").
 LDI only analysis is provided by the Fund's LDI manager, BlackRock ("BlackRock").
+The above tables exclude the buy-in policy (25% of total Fund assets).